 Our Take Aways from Business Boomers: Amazon

-‘Business Boomers: Amazon’s Retail Revolution‘ was a documentary recently aired on BBC 2.
-It covered the monumental increase in Amazon’s reach, influence, sales and business operation since it’s founding days in 1994, when it was nothing but Jeff Bezos, a garage and a couple of desks made from doors (seriously).
+‘Business Boomers: Amazon’s Retail Revolution‘ was a documentary aired in mid-2014 on BBC 2.
+It covered the monumental increase in Amazon’s reach, influence, sales and business operation since it’s founding days in 1994 when it was nothing but Jeff Bezos, a garage and a couple of desks made from doors (seriously).

 It covered just about everything from the company’s own business philosophies, to the perspective of Amazon customers and more interestingly, Amazon rivals, giving an overall picture how the company fits into today’s society.

 Love it or hate it, if you’ve got an opinion on Amazon we’d be chuffed to hear your thoughts on the retail giant so drop us a comment below!

 Well, “British people now do more of their shopping online than any other nation (Ofcom) and in 2013, tens of millions of British customers used Amazon to buy 4.5 billion pounds’ worth of goods” (BBC).
 That’s the equivalent of £70 worth of goods to every man woman and child or half of all online sales!

 Given one of the opening statements in the BBC documentary, it’s really no surprise that Amazon has become so successful so quickly because the company was “fundamentally designed from the ground up to dissolve and destroy other businesses by undercutting them” (Amazon actually admit in some cases to selling bestselling products at a loss).
 Indeed it is this undercutting on price that is a primary reason why booksellers in particular are full of contempt for Jeff Bezos’ company.
 And probably part of the reason why across Britain 1 bookshop closes every week.